Chrolo/ChroloScripts_Aegisub/README.md

 # Chrolo-Scripts
 This is a repo of some scripts and stuff I've been (and will be) working on.

 If you want to use it, go ahead.
-Be warned it may be buggy as shit
+Be warned it may be buggy as shit.
+__Please report bugs to me on here, or on IRC.
+You can find me in [#DameDesuYo](irc://irc.rizon.net/DameDesuYo) __

 ##Change Alignment
 ######_from Chaotic to Lawful_